 The record-setting protests around Donald Trump’s inauguration were followed by rapid response activism in the wake of his sudden travel ban on Muslim-majority countries.
 Recent protests against racist police brutality, the Flint water crisis, and the oil pipeline through Standing Rock had caught national attention, but remained relatively fringe causes.
 Protesting against Trump, however, quickly became a mainstream activity.

-The hashtag-Resistance was commodifiable, and Pepsi was the first brand that attempted to cash in.
+It appeared the hashtag-Resistance was commodifiable, and Pepsi was the first brand that attempted to cash in on it.

 The Hertz of soda companies created an anodyne ad in which a multicultural coalition protesting nothing in particular finds a hero in Kendall Jenner, who bravely hands a hot cop a cold drink and thereby solves racism.

 It was a cloying appeal to fashionably woke millennials and a colossal failure of an ad, not just widely mocked but straight-up vilified.
 People hated the idea of the ad, they hated the cynical sentiment behind it, and they hated the beyond-parody execution.
 After a pronounced backlash, Kendall Jenner tearfully apologized for her involvement, and Pepsi pulled the spot.
 Indeed, the company so thoroughly scrubbed the embarrassing piece of content from the internet that it’s now difficult to find online in its entirety.
 (But please “enjoy” the clip below.)